-Probability of the Confirming Future Amount of the Liability Event Can Be Reasonably Estimated Cannot Be Reasonably Estimated Estimated Estimated Likely Accrue in the F/S Disclose the situation in the notes Not Determinable Disclose the situation & amount in the notes Disclose the situation in the notes Unlikely No action required No action required a.
+Probability of the Confirming Future Event Amount of the Liability Can Be Reasonably Estimated Amount of the Liability Cannot Be Reasonably Estimated Likely Accrue in the F/S Disclose the situation in the notes Not Determinable Disclose the situation & amount in the notes Disclose the situation in the notes Unlikely No action required No action required a.
 REPORTING AND MONITORING PROCEDURES i.
 SHORT TITLE ii.
 CONCLUSION